All Episodes

 And you don't really pay attention to what's happening back home sometimes when you're focused on your missions.

-Because I'm a mission focused guy.
+I'm a mission-focused guy.

-And so getting back, I really pay attention to these things, even though I'd heard about things, you know, people call it getting red pilled.
+Even though I'd heard about things, you know, people called it getting red-pilled.

 When I got back home, I really focused on that, especially during COVID.

-That was the wake up call for a lot of people.
+That was the wake-up call for a lot of people.

-You could only find one article when I graduated from residency, and I went to residency down in Beaumont, Texas, and Port Arthur, and really, that was it.
+You could only find one article when I graduated from residency and I went to residency down in Beaumont, Texas and Port Arthur.

 That was it.

-And then after that, I ended up on Alex Jones show, where we met.
+And then after that, I ended up on Alex Jones' show where we met.

-You got Rhody.
+You got Roadie.

 And here he is.

-Where did he go?
+Where'd he go?

 Yeah, he's tooling around somewhere.

-And so I paid attention to those things and then I started testifying in court cases, federal court cases, to protect SEALs in one case, an individual in another case, Roberts v Austin, SEALs v Austin or DOD.
+And then I started testifying in court cases, federal court cases, to protect SEALs on one case, an individual in another case, Roberts v.

 And so now I'm digging deeper into what's going on.

-Now I pair that with my faith.
+Now I pair that up with my faith.

 And my faith has always been there, but it's really come along stronger in the last several years since we've been tested, wondering why are people that I thought had some constitutional character falling by the wayside?